ozos/ozos.github.io/about.md

 I graduated from [Universidad Autonoma Metropolitana](http://www.azc.uam.mx/), majoring in Computer engineering as a Computer Engineer.

-I am in transition between school and landing a job in career field of computer programming and software development.
+I am in transition between school and landing a job in career field of computer programming and software development or computer security.
 I am currently working in personal projects and looking for new job opportunities.

 In addition, I do some computer repair and maintenance.